tjansson-ui/challenge01/README.md

 challenge 1 from the UW coding bootcamp

-sample html and css were updates to match desired characteristics.
+sample html and css were updated to match desired characteristics.
 Added semantic elements to html implemented DRY coding practices in both CSS and html re-organized CSS to follow general page structure